rux616/starfield-junk-in-your-ships-trunk/support/docs/README.txt

 Mod Manager
 -----------
-Download and install the archive with either Mod Organizer 2 (https://github.com/ModOrganizer2/modorganizer/releases) (version 2.5.0 or later) or Vortex (https://www.nexusmods.com/site/mods/1).
+Download and install both the archive for this mod and for any required mods with either Mod Organizer 2 (https://github.com/ModOrganizer2/modorganizer/releases) (version 2.5.0 or later) or Vortex (https://www.nexusmods.com/site/mods/1).
 I personally recommend Mod Organizer 2 (with the optional Root Builder (https://kezyma.github.io/?p=rootbuilder) plugin to use with SFSE or any other mod that requires files be put directly in the game's installation folder).
+Ensure that the plugins of the required mods are ABOVE the plugins from this one in your load order.

 Manual (NOT RECOMMENDED)
 ------------------------
 Extract the archive to your Starfield installation's "Data" folder (typically something like "C:\Games\SteamLibrary\steamapps\common\Starfield\data").
-Add the plugin file names to your plugins.txt file if they aren't already there, making sure the ones you want enabled are preceded with "*".
+Add the plugin file names to your plugins.txt file if they aren't already there, making sure the ones you want enabled are preceded with `*`.
+Make sure that the plugins from the required mods are ABOVE the plugins from this mod and are also preceded with `*`, or you will get a CTD.

 Archive Invalidation
 --------------------